 In 2018 COF Training Services, Inc. proudly celebrates its 50th anniversary of providing services to people who are intellectually and/or developmentally disabled living in Coffey County and Osage County and Franklin County, Kansas.

-Major services provided by COF Training Services, Inc. include Targeted Case Management Services, Day and Residential Services, and Working Healthy / WORK / Independent Living Counseling (ILC).
+Major services provided by COF Training Services, Inc. include Targeted Case Management and Day / Residential Services.
 Additional services and programs are described in this website.

 Medicaid is a federal program.
 Each of the 50 States enters into its own partnership with the Medicaid program.
 Funding of the Medicaid program is shared between the federal government and each State.
 Medicaid exists to ensure that people who are poor and/or aged and/or disabled receive needed care.

 COF is a not-for-profit enterprise with 501(C) 3 tax exempt status.It is important to understand that not-for-profit does not equate to: "for-loss"or to: ”just break-even."As with any other business enterprise, not-for-profit enterprises must have a profit margin to continue to operate their business enterprises.
 However, not-for-profit enterprises do not operate for the purpose of making a profit.
 There are no owners.
 There are no shareholders.
 The not-for-profit exists for a charitable purpose.
 COF Training Services was formed for the charitable purpose of providing supports and services to people with disabilities, who without such supports and services, would be unable to survive or would only be able survive with extraordinary difficulties.
 Any and all of COF's profits are held for the people receiving services from COF.
 Additionally, at COF, there is an unpaid, volunteer Board of Directors that ensures the proper use of COF's finances and other resources.